phunold/pdns-ui/README.md

 - [failed] pagination
 - detailed view of IP/host
-- ease of navigation ie: clicking on query will display detailed view
 - grouped view of MAPTYPE/RR to make unusal stick out a bit...
 - add interactive ASN/WHOIS/TRACEROUTE/DNS lookup for IP/DOMAIN
-- interactive query is domain/IP is in blacklist somewhere (virustotal,spamhause,cymru.org,etc)
+- interactive query is url/domain/IP is in IP reputation/blacklist somewhere (virustotal,spamhause,cymru.org,etc)
 - etc....

 ! there is no client-ip/server-ip in the database